bmoxb/gemgame/ARCHITECTURE.md

 * As described in the README document, Gem Game is an online multiplayer browser game where players may together explore a procedurally-generated game world in search of precious gems and artefacts.
 * Gameplay takes place in the context of a tile-based game map that spans infinitely in all directions (made possible by splitting the map into 16x16 chunks of tiles which are loaded, unloaded, and procedurally-generated as necessary).

+## Infrastructure/Hosting

+* The application is containerise using Docker into 3 main components:
+  * Game server application powered by Tokio.
+  * PostgreSQL database.
+  * NGINX server serving WASM client application and asset files.
+* These containers are managed using Docker Compose (`docker-compose up` and `docker-compose down` commands).
+* The 3 containers are hosted on an AWS EC2 t3.micro instance running Ubuntu Server in Stockholm.
+AWS EBS gp3 will be used for storage.
+* The Europe North region was chosen as it includes the more powerful t3 instance in the AWS free tier.
+When my free tier expires, the server will probably be moved to either US East or Europe West.
+* The current design would not easily facilitate horizontal scaling, however many concurrently players is unlikely so that (hopefully) will not be an issue.

 ## Client

 * The client application is written primarily in Rust (compiled to WebAssembly) using the MacroQuad library for rendering.
 A small amount of JavaScript code is used for the purpose of interfacing with the browser's WebSocket API and for accessing local storage.